sakritz/dungeons-and-beans/content/Sessions/Session 6 - Look, we Killed a Hag.md

 - Waking up in the [[Hag]]’s hut, we inspect its insides and surroundings a bit more
 - Looking at the [[Flesh Golem]], [[Gila Tolmack|Gila]] must have been dead for quite a while (so who was posing as Gila after that?)
 - [[Runa]] is able to translate [[Ruby]]’s tattoo that she got after taking a dagger called [[Fate's Grip]] from the hut: it says FOREVER BOUND and IN FATE’S GRIP in Abyssal
-- Inspecting her books, nothing seems unusual, mostly books in abyssal or sylvan about herbs and stuff. [[Tia Thunderstep|Tia]] takes one larger tomes that looks expensive
+- Inspecting her books, nothing seems unusual, mostly books in abyssal or sylvan about herbs and stuff. [[The Bean Bois/Tia|Tia]] takes one larger tomes that looks expensive
 - We take the [[Hag]]’s head as evidence (but leave the bodies in the hut)

 ### Announcing the victory